abc873693/BottomBardetitle/README.md

 # BottomBardetitle
-A test de title in Bottom Bar . for this https://github.com/roughike/BottomBar
+A test de title in Bottom Bar .<br>
+Using padding icon postion let tilte disapear.<br>
+for this https://github.com/roughike/BottomBar